 Raising Luna around the world will give the world perspective.
 I share our story because resilience is important to embrace and acceptance is important to advocate.
 Life will always throw giant hurdles in your way and that’s okay.
 It’s okay to feel scared and sad sometimes but it’s the way we move forward that really characterizes who we are.
 Luna and I will be moving forward hand in hand for the rest of our lives.
 I’ve searched the world for love and she was within me the whole time.

 I’ve never wanted to spend my career behind a desk all day and unless my daughter asks, I don’t want her to spend childhood doing the same.
 I want her to learn with me and I want us to grow together.
 I want us to climb the highest mountain tops; to see the hieroglyphics, to not just learn about the wonders of the world but see them with our own eyes.
 We’ll cross the Great Wall and we’ll see why Rome wasn’t built in a day.

 I want Luna to submerge herself into new cultures, and make new friends with every new passport stamp.
 I want to show people in the world courage.
 I want to show them how we teach our kids bravery and kindness.
 I want to encourage others to practice empathy and to make your dreams a reality.
 I want to remind you that you have courage and you are brave and you are kind.

 The world needs more storytellers, let your greatest love story be one of them.”

 This story was submitted to Love What Matters by Cassie Botnick.
-You can follow their journey on Instagram and TikTok.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: